 When a baby is born with Down syndrome, there is an increased likelihood that medical issues will be present.
 “Health issues are fairly common in kids with Down syndrome,” says Mac Macsovits, Executive Director of Mile High Down Syndrome Association.
 “The good news is that the vast majority of health-related issues are treatable through modern medicine.”

-Parents of Down syndrome children should know what health problems they may face, and be prepared to provide the best health care possible as necessary.
+Parents of children living with Down syndrome should know what health concerns or conditions they may face, and be prepared to engage the best health care possible as necessary.

 Some of the Frequent Health Problems Include: